Types of constipation

 What is IBS-C?

-In addition to symptoms of CIC, patients with IBS-C also have abdominal pain.
+In addition to symptoms of CIC, patients with IBS-C also have stomach pain.

 If this describes you, now may be the time to talk to your doctor about your symptoms and treatment goals.